pentagonteam/Orrery-Web-App/README.md

-# 🌌 Interactive Orrery Web App
+Skibidy# 🌌 Interactive Orrery Web App

 Welcome to the Interactive Orrery Web App, a project developed for the NASA Space Apps Challenge!
 This web application visualizes celestial bodies in our solar system, including planets, Near-Earth Asteroids (NEAs), Near-Earth Comets (NECs), and Potentially Hazardous Asteroids (PHAs).